Who Was Bessie Coleman?

-Bessie Coleman was the first black woman to earn a pilot's license.
+Bessie Coleman (January 26, 1892 to April 30, 1926) was an American aviator and the first black woman to earn a pilot's license.
 Because flying schools in the United States denied her entry, she taught herself French and moved to France, earning her license from France's well-known Caudron Brother's School of Aviation in just seven months.
 Coleman specialized in stunt flying and parachuting, earning a living barnstorming and performing aerial tricks.
 She remains a pioneer of women in the field of aviation.

-Born on January 26, 1892 in Atlanta, Texas, Bessie Coleman was one of 13 children to Susan and George Coleman, who both worked as sharecroppers.
-Her father, who was of Native American and African American descent, left the family in search of better opportunities in Oklahoma when Bessie was a child.
+Bessie Coleman was one of 13 children to Susan and George Coleman, who both worked as sharecroppers.
+Her father, who was of Native American and African-American descent, left the family in search of better opportunities in Oklahoma when Bessie was a child.
 Her mother did her best to support the family and the children contributed as soon as they were old enough.

-At 12 years old, Coleman began attending the Missionary Baptist Church in Texas and, after graduating, embarked on a journey to Oklahoma to attend the Oklahoma Colored Agricultural and Normal University (Langston University), where she completed only one term due to financial constraints.
+At 12 years old, Coleman began attending the Missionary Baptist Church in Texas.
+After graduating, she embarked on a journey to Oklahoma to attend the Oklahoma Colored Agricultural and Normal University (Langston University), where she completed only one term due to financial constraints.

 In 1915, at 23 years old, Coleman moved to Chicago, where she lived with her brothers and worked as a manicurist.
 Not long after her move to Chicago, she began listening to and reading stories of World War I pilots, which sparked her interest in aviation.